 "Zinc supplements can help to stimulate certain immune cells and reduce oxidative stress, which contributes to a healthy functioning immune system," says registered dietitian Andrea Mathis, RD.
 "They also help to reduce the risk of infections."

 The link between zinc and immune function has been thoroughly established through scientific research.
 Zinc deficiency has been shown to impair immune cell function and increase inflammation, according to April 2015 research in Autoimmunity Reviews.
-So, taking zinc can help prevent a compromised or weak immune system.
+So, taking zinc can help prevent a compromised or weak immune system in someone whose immune system is functioning normally.

 And if you're already sick, zinc can still help.
 When you take zinc supplements within 24 hours of cold symptoms appearing, the symptoms may be less severe, according to the National Library of Medicine.
 Zinc may also reduce the length of a cold by up to one day, according to the Mayo Clinic.
 All that said, more research is needed to determine exactly how zinc affects cold symptoms.